blackxxxstar/docker/traefik/README.md

   * `local.example.com` with your own domain.
   * Email (`example@mail.com`) with your valid contact email.
+* Ensure your **local DNS server or `/etc/hosts` file** resolves `*.local.example.com` to your Traefik host if testing in a local/internal environment.
-* ACME DNS Challenge requires valid Cloudflare-managed domain.
+* ACME DNS Challenge requires a valid Cloudflare-managed domain.
 * ACME EAB credentials are valid for 7 days and for first-time ACME account registration only.
-* Enable firewall and Docker security best practices in production environments.
+* Apply firewall and Docker security best practices in production environments.

 ---